kristapsdz/sqlite2mdoc/README.md

 ## Installation

-Simply run `make` and `make install`.
+Simply run `make`: this utility isn't meant for installation, but for integration into your SQLite deployment phase.
 There are no dependencies

-This software has only been tested on OpenBSD and Mac OS X machines.
+This software has only been tested on OpenBSD and Mac OS X machines, with the current version of SQLite on both.
 Porting it won't take much effort.

 ## License